You can view and manage your user account information and settings from your profile and settings pages.

 - On the Security tab of your settings page, click Change password, type your old password, and type your new password.

 If you have an ArcGIS organizational account, your password must meet the requirements of your organization.
 If your organization uses the ArcGIS default policy for passwords or if you have an ArcGIS public account, your password must have at least eight characters and contain at least one letter and one number.
 Your password is case sensitive and cannot be the same as your username.

 Weak passwords won't be accepted.
 A password is considered weak if it's a commonly used password such as password1 or includes repetitive or sequential characters—for example, aaaabbbb or 1234abcd.

-To enable multifactor authentication, you must have one of the ArcGIS Online-supported authentication apps installed on your mobile device: Google Authenticator (for Android and iOS) or Authenticator (for Windows Phone).
+To enable multifactor authentication, you must have an ArcGIS Online-supported authentication app installed on your mobile device: Google Authenticator (for Android and iOS) or Authenticator (for Windows Phone).

-- If necessary, install a supported authentication app on your mobile device.
+- Install a supported authentication app on your mobile device, if necessary.
 Click Next.

 - Enter the unique, time-sensitive six-digit verification code that the app provides and click Finish.

 Now that you have enabled multifactor authentication on your account, each time you sign in to your organization, you must enter your username, password, and the code generated by your authentication app.

 If you encounter an issue with multifactor authentication, you can request help from your administrator through the Having trouble signing in with your code link on the page where you are asked to enter the authentication code.
 Troubleshooting tips are also available.
 You can disable multifactor authentication at any time by clicking Disable.
 Your administrator can also disable multifactor authentication for you.